 “Ethanol coproducts need a dry fiber source.
 You don’t need a lot, because you’re not asking for any energy from cornstalks, but they still offer the fiber necessary for a lot of these rations that are based on wet or dry distillers’ grains,” Elder said.
 “Yes, cornstalks are low-value, but when we’re looking for a dry fiber source, it’s not something producers want to spend a lot of money on.
 They’re paying for most of their feed ration in distillers’ grains.”

 In addition to their use in in a feed ration, the removal of cornstalks from the field represents another value proposition for the producer.
 In continuous corn production systems, the removal of crop residue — especially today’s higher-strength stalks — is seen as a key component of maintaining balance in soil composition and nutrients.

-“There are a lot of theories out there that indicate taking this residue off the field will increase yield.
-I think there’s no doubt about that,” Elder said.
+“There are a lot of theories out there that indicate taking this residue off the field will increase yield,” Elder said.
 “It’s not a huge yield gain, but in many cases, it’s important to remove at least some of it, especially if it’s not breaking down like it has in the past.”

 Solving the stalk strength problem in the field

 With today’s stalk strengths, a solution has become a problem, albeit in an entirely different area of production.
 Stalks are tougher and stronger than they’ve ever been, and if you’re baling those stalks to use as feed later on, they’re likely tough on your equipment.

 “If you look at the lower third of a cornstalk today, it’s just like wood.
 The strength of these stalks is evident in no-till fields, when there are still stalks on the ground from two years before,” Davidson said.
 “With no soil contact, they haven’t broken down.”